infrahq/infra/README.md

 ### Step 4: Login to Infra

-Next, you'll need to find the URL of Infra Server to login to Infra.
+Next, you'll need to find the URL of the Infra server to login to Infra.

 #### Port Forwarding